A Wedding Quilt Tale

 Once I finished these parts of the quilt I had to move onto the exceptionally daunting task of cutting and sewing together the fabric for the dates.
 If I remember correctly it took me about four days to finish the date and I know for a fact that there was a lot of swearing involved (namely in working on the number 2).

+It took a lot of work but I finally finished it, and if you ever want to see them I do have pictures of each step along the way.
+All those darn 2's were not easy to sew together and I really wished I had not choose to include the date as I was working on it.
+At least this way there is little chance that either the bride or the groom will ever forget their anniversary.
 I then worked on cutting the fabric and sewing together the fabric for the date section.
 Of note in the fabric is the bit that my mother donated a part I cut up from an old Diaper Gang sweatshirt of hers.
 Also we have to big white blocks of fabric donated by Willow and Duncan, which they colored some awesome pictures on after I had finished making the quilt.
 Oh and some awesome cloud like patterned fabric right next to the date which was donated by my friend Nicole, who has never met Jamie or Karl but who put in a lot of time teaching me how to quilt and a lot of time helping me assemble it.

 Finally by about the middle of August I finished the quilt top!!
 It took a few weeks, and a lot of math, but I got it done.
 I then decided to use and old bed sheet donated by my uncle Paul as the back of the quilt.
 It was almost big enough, but not quite so I sew on some floral sheet that Terry had given me.